Hugo-loio/big-quantum-hackathon-qatar-2025/README.md

 # Team 1 - Oryqs - Qatar Development Bank x IBM

-Our use case involves solving a problem of **portfolio optimization**, i.e. given a set of assets, decide which ones to buy or short.
+Our use case involves solving a problem of **constrained portfolio optimization**, i.e. given a set of assets, decide which ones to buy, hold, or short.
 The problem is formulated clearly in the file `notes.pdf`.

+The slides for our final pitch can be found in `presentation.pdf`.

 We were inspired by the work